iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 - `reserveCode` to reserve a single code
 - `reserveCodes` to reserve a set of codes

-Here is an example of how to reserve an *internal* code for a new element:
+Here are the steps to follow.

 First, you must choose the code service that should be used at the time that you create your iModel.
 The identity of the code service and information about how to connect  are stored in the iModel persistently.